-This year, the Economics Department created three faculty working groups—classroom climate, curriculum, and resources for advancement in Econ—committed to the following endeavors: 1) understanding the classroom experience of students who have felt marginalized within Economics, 2) exploring the Economics curriculum and textbook used in the principles-level courses to ensure that a diverse group of students can identify with Economics, and 3) expanding resources for students to succeed both academically and professionally in Economics at Oxy and beyond.
+To follow through with our Statement of Solidarity issued in June 2020, the Economics Department created three working groups during the 2020-2021 academic year—classroom climate, curriculum, and resources for advancement—committed to the following endeavors: 1) understanding the classroom experience of students who have felt marginalized within Economics, 2) exploring the Economics curriculum to ensure that a diverse group of students can identify with Economics, and 3) expanding resources for students to succeed both academically and professionally in Economics at Oxy and beyond.

 During the 2021-2022 academic year, the working groups made concerted efforts to move the department closer to achieving a more equitable, diverse, and inclusive major.
 Below, we highlight the actions taken by each working group.

 - The Classroom Climate working group hosted a roundtable discussion for economics majors, economics minors, and students currently enrolled in an economics class in Fall 2021.
 The roundtable was attended by about 30 students and six faculty members, and was hosted by Chris Arguedas, former director of Oxy’s Intercultural Community Center.
 The discussion highlighted and reinforced the feedback that we received from our student survey conducted in the 2020-21AY.
 Several female and nonwhite students stated that they felt uncomfortable speaking up when they weren’t sure of an answer.
 Students noted that it was helpful when faculty explicitly acknowledged gender and racial dynamics in the classroom, and when faculty took steps to reduce pressure to get questions right in class.